lalilalalalu/Recorder/docs/source/postprocessing.rst

 recorder-viz can be installed by using `pip`.
 It relies on a few python libraries for visualization.
 Please install them first.
-Dependencies: pandas, bokeh and prettytable.

 .. code:: bash

-   pip install numpy pandas prettytable pip install recorder-viz --user
+   pip install pandas prettytable bokeh pip install recorder-viz --user

 This will install recorder-viz locally.
 You may need to include